Find a career counselor in Washington DC

-You feel that your work-life is not quite on track.
-You had a job you loved — but, over time it began to feel routine or mundane.
-Or perhaps you loved your job but it began to consume your entire life.
+Your work-life is “off-track”.
+You had a job you loved — but, over time it began to feel routine and mundane.
+Or, perhaps you loved your job but it began to consume your entire life.
 And you began to feel that there must be more to life than work, work, work!
 Or, maybe, you found yourself trapped in “golden handcuffs,” working in a less-than-interesting career for a more-than-interesting salary.
 Or, maybe, you never felt that you had the ideal career.
 Maybe you were of the work-to-pay-the-bills, “remember, that’s why they call it work”, mentality.
 Over time, however, you came to realize that you wanted more out of your job.
 You didn’t want a career, you wanted a “calling”.

-You’ve been thinking and talking about this for a while.
-You have asked the significant people in your life, and your friends, about it.
-You’ve consulted colleagues and mentors.
-But you still aren’t sure how to go about charting your career path.
-You want to explore it with someone who is knowledgeable and experienced, someone who can help you formulate and pursue a work-life plan.
+You’ve been unhappy at work for some time.
+After talking with the significant people in your life; you’ve consulted colleagues and mentors.
+Still you aren’t sure how to go about charting your career path.
+You’ve decided to work with someone who is knowledgeable and experienced; someone who can help you formulate and pursue a work-life plan.

 You are considering career counseling.
 However, you are wondering, how to wade through the array of options to figure out what kind of counseling might be most helpful.
-Washington DC might be arguably one of the most credential-oriented towns in the country, so how do you go about assessing whether a career counselor’s qualifications and background are a good fit for your needs?
+Washington DC might be arguably one of the most credential-oriented towns in the country.
+However, finding a career counselor in Washington DC can be daunting unless you know what questions to ask yourself.
+So, how do you go about assessing whether a career counselor’s qualifications and background are a good fit for your needs?
 In choosing a career counselor, consider these four questions: